onmachine/adniot/README.md

 adniot
 ======

-Connection your thing to app.net
+Connecting your thing to app.net

 Goals
 -----